 German tour group on Rock 'n' Roll pilgrimage stops in East Texas

-German tour group on Rock 'n' Roll pilgrimage stops in East Tex - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - Friends of the Mayfair President Ronnie Anderson stands outside the historic Mayfair venue on the East Texas Fair Grounds.
+German tour group on Rock 'n' Roll pilgrimage stops in East Tex - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Friends of the Mayfair President Ronnie Anderson stands outside the historic Mayfair venue on the East Texas Fair Grounds.
+Michael Kirscht is a tourist all the way from Berlin.

 Add your comments below